fastrgv/RufasSwap/README.md

 # RufasSwap
 RufasSwap is a simple permuted picture puzzle for kids that runs on Mac OS-X and GNU Linux

-Click on the large tar.gz file under releases for all source & binaries, or try this link:
+Click on the large 7z file under releases for all source & binaries, or try this link:

 https://github.com/fastrgv/RufasSwap/releases/download/v2.4.2/sw6jan19.7z